Hayden Hurst*, TE, South Carolina

 Height: 6-6.
 Weight: 248.
 Projected 40 Time: 4.67.
 Projected Round (2018): 2-3.
-9/9/17: Against Utah State, Fumagalli totaled 105 yards on five receptions with a touchdown.
-He illustrated that he is a good route-runner with hands, athleticism, and quickness to hurt defenses as a receiver.
-Fumagalli also did well as a blocker.
+11/4/17: In 2017, Fumagalli has 27 catches for 381 yards and three touchdowns, but has missed time with a leg injury.
+He has illustrated that he is a good route-runner with hands, athleticism, and quickness to hurt defenses as a receiver.
+Fumagalli also has done well as a blocker.
 He looks like he has three-down starting ability for the NFL.

 7/17/17: Fumagelli had an impressive junior season with 47 receptions for 580 yards and two touchdowns.
 He has good size, is athletic, and comes from a pro-style offense.
 As a sophomore, Fumagalli made 28 catches for 313 yards and one score.

 Height: 6-5.
 Weight: 235.
 Projected 40 Time: 4.69.
 Projected Round (2018): 2-4.
 11/4/17: Wilson had 38 receptions for 490 yards and a touchdown in 2017 before suffering a season-ending foot injury.
 He was a dangerous receiving weapon for Josh Rosen.
 Wilson is like a taller, bigger Jordan Reed in terms of his style of play.